-The DLRA is committed to providing a safe and practical workplace which will minimise risk to volunteers health and safety.
+The DLRA is committed to providing a safe and practical workplace which will minimize risk to volunteers health and safety.
 As a registered volunteer you are covered by the DLRA's officials and Volunteers Insurance policy.
-To ensure your coverage, it is your responsability to sign on and off when undertaking your volunteer task during Speed Week.
+To ensure your coverage, it is your responsibility to sign on and off when undertaking your volunteer task during Speed Week.

 NOTE: Each section leader will have a sign off sheet, it is the volunteers obligation to sign this sheet.

 NOTE: As per Safe Work Australia, the DLRA is a group of people working together for one or more community purposes that do not employ any paid workers.
 Volunteer associations are not covered by the Work, Health and Safety laws.
 We do however try to follow the best practice provided by these laws where we can.